naturapeute/aposto-app/README.md

 # aposto-app

 Aposto is a 💸 free, 🌱 light, ✨ easy-to-use and 📖 open-source billing software dedicated to Swiss therapist.
-It allows generating invoices in compliance with new standard Tarif 590 in a few seconds.
+It allows generating invoices in compliance with new standard Tarif 590 and QR-invoice in a few seconds.

 🔥 Aposto is already online on [app.aposto.ch](https://app.aposto.ch/).
 Find a full introduction to its features on [aposto.ch](https://aposto.ch/).

 🇫🇷 Note that Aposto is currently only available in French.

+📽 Visit [Naturapeute PeerTube channel](https://peertube.club/video-channels/naturapeute_videos/videos) and watch introduction videos on Aposto _(only in 🇫🇷)_.

 This repository contains the Aposto Web application.
 You can use it to 🧾 generate and 💌 send the PDF invoice by email to the patient and the therapist using [SendInBlue](https://fr.sendinblue.com/) mailing service.